 A large part of the paint prep process has nothing to do with the paint adhering.
 It’s all about protecting the work space from any paint spills or over-spray.
 If it’s your first time using a sprayer, you’ll want to be extra careful to put plastic down and tape off windows.
 Over-spray is a very common mistake when you’re not comfortable with the sprayer so spend the extra time protecting everything to ensure you don’t make a mistake and end up with paint on something you didn’t intend.

 We recommend using plastic film and tape to protect your windows.
 When taping off brick use 12 inch paper and brick tape for the best results.
 If you don’t have brick tape available, 1.5 inch tape should work as well.
 For decks and concrete, which tend to be big areas of concern, make use of drop cloths to protect those hard surfaces.
 If you do get paint on your deck, just act quickly and wipe it up.
-For paint drops on concrete, our project supervisors recommend letting that dry and then using a metal scraper to work that out of the concrete.
-Larger spills will require more work to clean up.
+For paint drops on concrete, our Project Managers recommend letting that dry and then using a metal scraper to work that out of the concrete.

 A Professional Paint Contractor Can Help

 Now you’re probably thinking, paint prep is going to take more time than the actual painting!
-This can be true.
-However, if you keep up with your home and use high quality products you shouldn’t experience a ton of breakdown.
-Here in Colorado, it’s critical to not only keep up with painting your home, you’ll want to make sure you’re paint prep is thorough and appropriate for the climate.
+This can be true; however, if you keep up with your home and use high quality products, you shouldn’t experience a ton of breakdown.
+It’s critical to make sure your paint prep is thorough and appropriate for the climate.
 If you’ve read this and are thinking to yourself, “There’s no way I’m doing all of this!” we highly recommend contacting a professional paint contractor to assist you with the process.
 Often DIY projects are underestimated (we’re all guilty of it) but paint prep is really that important.
 Do it right the first time or don’t do it all, right?